Wall Street bank CEOs to tout COVID relief push, diversity efforts before Congress

-The Senate Banking and House of Representatives Financial Services committees will hear from the chief executives of JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N), Citigroup Inc (C.N), Wells Fargo & Co (WFC.N), Goldman Sachs Group (GS.N) and Morgan Stanley (MS.N) on Wednesday and Thursday, respectively.
+The Senate Banking and House of Representatives Financial Services committees will hear from the chief executives of JPMorgan Chase & Co, Bank of America Corp, Citigroup Inc, Wells Fargo & Co, Goldman Sachs Group and Morgan Stanley on Wednesday and Thursday, respectively.

 Wednesday’s hearing is the first time the CEOs of the nation’s largest banks have testified before the Senate Banking Committee since the aftermath of the 2008 financial crisis.
 Democratic gains in the 2020 election handed control of that panel to Senator Sherrod Brown, a fierce Wall Street critic.